-Recommended Best Practice Ref Comply ("C")/ Explain ("E") Corporate Governance Practices A.7 Supply of and access to information Corporate Governance Principle Directors should be provided in a timely manner with appropriate information in the form and quality to enable them to make an informed decision and perform their duties and responsibilities.
-There is r no recommended best practice under Section A A.7 in the CG Code. В. REMUNERATION OF DIREC TORS A AND SENIOR MANAGEMENT AND BOARD EVALUATION B.1 The level and make-up of remuneration and disclosure Corporate Governance Principle The Company should disclose its Director's remuneration policy and other remuneration related matters.
-The propolicy on Executive Directors' remuneration and all Directors' remuneration packages should be formal and transp B.1.6 Where the board resolves to approve any remuneration or compensation arrangements with which the remuneration committee disagrees, the board should disclose the reasons for its resolution in its next Corporate Governance Report.
-N/A • The Board has never approved any remuneration or compensation arrangements which have previously been rejected by the Remuneration Committee.
+Recommended Best Practice Ref.
+Comply ("C")/ Explain ("E") A.7 Supply of and access to information Corporate Governance Principle Directors should be provided in a timely manner with appropriate information in the form and quality to enable them to make ar informed decision and perform their duties and responsibilities.
+There is n o recommended best practice under Section A A.7 in the CG Code. В. REMUNERATION OF DIRECTORS AND SENIOR MANAGEMENT AND BOARD EVALUATION B.1 The level and make-up of remuneration and disclosure Corporate Governance Principle The Company should disclose its Director's remuneration policy and other remuneration related matters.
+The procedure for setting policy on Executive Directors' remuneration and all Directors' remuneration packages should be formal and transparent.
+Where the board resolves to approve any remuneration or compensation arrangements with which the remuneration committee disagrees, the board should disclose the reasons for its resolution in its next Corporate Governance Report.
+N/A The Board has never approved any remuneration or compensation arrangements which have previously been rejected by the Remuneration Committee.
 B.1.7 A significant proportion of executive directors' remuneration should link rewards to corporate and individual performance. С • In 2021, a significant proportion of Executive Directors' remuneration has been structured to link rewards to corporate and individual performance.
 Please refer to note 4 in the Notes to Consolidated Financial Statements for details of discretionary bonus.
-B.1.8 The company should disclose details of any remuneration payable to members of senior management, on an individual and named basis, in the annual reports. С • The Board has resolved that the senior management of the Company comprises only the Executive Directors of the Company.
+B.1.8 The company should disclose details of any remuneration payable to members of senior management, on an individual and named basis, in the annual reports. С The Board has resolved that the senior management of the Company comprises only the Executive Directors of the Company.
 Please refer to note 4 in the Notes to Consolidated Financial Statements for details of the remuneration payable to the Directors.

-B.1.9 The board should conduct a regular evaluation of its performance.
-E • The performances of the Board or individual Directors are best reflected by the Company's results and stock price performance, as well as the Company's decisions to retain the individuals as its Directors.
+• The performances of the Board or individual Directors are best reflected by the Company's results and stock price performance, as well as the Company's decisions to retain the individuals as its Directors.